Panenco/panenco-ui/src/components/form/day-picker/day-picker-README.md

 ```
 Also DayPicker is fully available on the keyboard.
 After opening the calendar we can
 move forward with **tab-button**, back with **shift+tab-button**, **enter** to select the day, and to move by days **← → ↑ ↓ buttons**
+- isMobile - allow to show mobile view of the component;
+- position - allow to position calendar, can be: bottom-end, bottom-start, by default is bottom-start;